rjmolinag0213r/Push-up-Clasification/README.md

 - Real-time Implentation to capture the angles

 ## ✅ Example Use Cases
-Fitness form correction (e.g., check elbow angle in a push-up) Real-time posture tracking
+-Fitness form correction (e.g., check elbow angle in a push-up) -Real-time posture tracking
-Physical therapy applications
+-Physical therapy applications

 ## 🚀 How to Run
-Clone this repository.
+-Clone this repository.
-Open the notebook ML_Final_Project.ipynb.
+-Open the notebook ML_Final_Project.ipynb.
-Run all the cells in order.
+-Run all the cells in order.
-The system will access the camera (or video input), detect pose landmarks, and calculate angles.
+-The system will access the camera (or video input), detect pose landmarks, and calculate angles.